Doprez/stride-platformer/README.md

 # stride-platformer
-a basic platformer I will use for Stride tutorials.
+This is a basic platformer I will use for Stride tutorials.

 # Dependancies